 3. Goods are not sterilized.

-Improperly sterilized goods can lead to contamination, growth in the media, or a failed Biological Indicator.
-The reasons a sterilizer may not sterilize the load are many: improper loading (e.g. covering the drain port, overpacking), steam dryness, component failure, insufficient steam, wrong cycle type, user error, etc. The best way to ensure proper sterilization is to validate the unit using a biological indicator (BI).
-In order to validate an autoclave, simply place the BI into a typical load.
-When the load is complete, take out the packet, put it in a special broth, and incubate it to see if there’s any growth.
-If there is no growth, it’s safe to assume that your load is validated to that cycle recipe and sterilization should occur.
-Please note: This paragraph is a very short oversimplification of the processes around validation and cycle development.
+Other than selecting the appropriate cycle type, the best way to ensure proper sterilization is to validate the unit with a BI.
+At a very high level, this entails placing a BI into a typical load.
+When the load is complete, remove the packet, place it into a specialized broth, and incubate it to see if there’s any growth.
+If there is no growth present, it’s safe to assume that your load is validated to that cycle type and that proper sterilization should occur.

-4. The load is wet after the sterilization cycle has ended — even with drying time.
+4. The load is wet after the sterilization cycle has ended, even with drying time.

-This typically happens when autoclave users load porous goods such as cloth and paper close together, which causes them to act like a sponge and retain water.
 The easiest way to avoid this issue is to adopt a loading style that spaces out goods, such as a rack or cart-and-carriage arrangement.
 Another option is to invest in an autoclave with a vacuum capability, which dries goods at the end of the cycle.
 The sterilizer simply pulls the vacuum inside the chamber and evaporates any remaining water.
-You can read more about wet packs here.

 5. A large liquid load causes the sterilization cycle to abort.

 Large liquid loads take an exceptionally long time to heat, which can cause sterilization cycles to abort.
-Therefore, the best way to sterilize liquids is to space them out in as many small containers as possible.
+The best way to sterilize liquids is to space them out in as many small containers as possible.
 Another way to prevent this common autoclave problem is to use an F0 cycle, which enables the autoclave to count the time that it spends heating the water toward the total sterilization time.

 6. There’s no steam in the jacket.